oddlama/agenix-rekey/README.md

 You can read more about [how it works](#how-does-it-work) below.
 Remarks:

-- Currently `age-plugin-yubikey` requires the PIN for each decryption.
-This will be fixed in their next release (>0.3.2).
-You can manually build it with `cargo build` to get that feature now.
+- Since `age-plugin-yubikey` 0.4.0 the PIN is required only once.
 Using a password protected master key will never have this benefit, and the password will alwas be required for each rekeying operation.
 There's no way around that without caching the key, which I didn't want to do.

 ## Installation